Unless you’re well familiar with the Borderlands universe, this profile is intended to be read after our Borderlands setting article.

 - If she phasewalks stuff nearby gets blown up.
 And was probably on fire.

 - A powerful grenade with scattering submunition may also have been involved.

 Putting some Phoenix on seems logical for Lilith.
 And an older track — School rules — ain’t a bad fit.
-Plus, it’s short.
+Plus, it’s short and punchy.

 Powers & Abilities (Borderlands 2)

 In Borderlands 2, Lilith has apparently been consuming Eridium for a while.
 This has amplified her powers :